zoogies/HomeworkRobot/README.md

 ## Setup

-To run the project successfully you need to have the following done:
+To run the project successfully you need to do the following:

-1. [chromedriver downloaded](https://chromedriver.chromium.org/downloads) to root of the directory
+1. [download chromedriver](https://chromedriver.chromium.org/downloads) to root of the directory

 2. run the `dependancies.bat` file

 3. replace the text in `tesseractPath.txt` with the path to your tesseract install. ex: `C:\Users\USERNAME\AppData\Local\Programs\Tesseract-OCR\tesseract.exe`

-4. create `loginCreds.txt` in the root of the directory and type your octoprint username and password **seperated by one space on line 1**
+4. create the file `loginCreds.txt` in the root of the `HomeworkRobot` directory and type your octoprint username and password **seperated by one space on line 1**

 5. install ttg lib (TODO this isnt published)